MASQ-Project/Node/README.md

 print them to the console when it starts up.
 The default value of n is 0 (zero-hop).
 Note: This is a temporary parameter; configuration like this will be done differently in the future.

-* `--dns_target <IP address>`
-The DNS server that is part of the SubstratumNode always gives the same answer to every query.
-This is how you can change that answer: specify it here and the DNS server will direct all requests to the target you specify.
-The default, of course, is `127.0.0.1`.
-We found this parameter useful for testing, but we don't use it anymore and you probably won't need it either.

-* `--dns_port <port>`
-Almost everything that uses a DNS server expects to find it listening on port 53.
-In the early days of development, we found it inconvenient to always put the DNS server on port 53, because it requires admin privilege to do so; so we put in this parameter so that we could put it elsewhere and point tests at it.
-Since then we've had to find ways to do testing on low ports anyway, so now we always leave this parameter out and let it default to 53.
-You probably won't have much use for this.

 * `--log_level < off | error | warn | info | debug | trace >`
 The Node has the potential to log a lot of data.
 (A _lot_ of data: a busy Node can fill your disk in a few minutes.)
 This parameter allows you to specify how much of that potential will be realized. `trace` will encourage the Node to reach its